yorevs/homesetup/README.md

 If this folder already exists, the install script will copy all files into it.

-To override or add customised stuff, you need to create a custom file as follows:
+To override or add customized stuff, you need to create a custom file as follows:

 ```
 ~/.colors           : To customize your colors